 The honest answer is that you probably don’t need to know down to the finest detail.
 Whether your soil is a silty loam or sandy clay loam is not going to matter much to you, because those soils are quite similar as they are next to each other in the hierarchy.

-However, it will repay you to know whether your soil is sandy, loamy or clayey, because the differences between these broad classes are marked and the soils in the different classes have quite different properties that affect how we need to work with them as gardeners.
+However, it will repay you to know whether your soil is sandy, loamy or clayey, because the differences between these broad classes are marked and affect how we need to work with them as gardeners.

 As we have seen, the key differences is drainage and, in this context, drainage is as much about air as it is about water.
 Plant roots (except for those of plants especially adapted to live in water or boggy conditions) need air as well as water.

 Therefore, if soil is continually waterlogged the roots ‘drown’ and the plant dies.

 If, however, water can drain away through the soil, the the space between the soil particles can re-fill with air, providing the oxygenation that is needed.

 Importantly, although we cannot technically change soil texture.
 We can improve its structure by digging in organic matter, because organic matter has the seemingly impossible quality of being able to improve water holding capacity (and thus fertility) in sandy soils and improving drainage and thus aeration in heavy clay soils.

 - Ingram, D. S., Vince-Prue, D., & Gregory, P. J. (Eds.).
 (2015).
 Science and the garden: the scientific basis of horticultural practice.
 John Wiley & Sons.